Destiny (streamer): Twitch debates (2016–2022)

 Starting in 2016, Bonnell live-streamed political debates with other internet personalities.
 Bonnell debated YouTuber Jon Jafari, better known as JonTron, on immigration and assimilation in March 2017, after Jafari tweeted in support of anti-immigration statements by Republican congressman Steve King.
 In his debate with Bonnell, Jafari's statements concerning race, crime, and immigration were seen as controversial by viewers, and the subsequent backlash garnered media attention.

 Bonnell received a 30-day suspension from Twitch in summer 2018 for using the word faggot.
 In November 2018, Bonnell and fellow streamer Trihex (Mychal Ramon Jefferson) premiered a political commentary collaboration, The DT Podcast.
 The podcast streamed its final episode in October 2019, during which Jefferson confronted Bonnell regarding statements the latter had made defending his use of offensive humor—including racial slurs—in private.
-Fellow Twitch streamer Hasan Piker, who had previously reached out to "to form an allegiance", distanced himself from Bonnell in-part because of the controversy.
+Fellow Twitch streamer Hasan Piker, who had previously reached out to "form an allegiance", distanced himself from Bonnell in-part because of the controversy.

 Bonnell was indefinitely banned from Twitch due to "hateful conduct" in March 2022.
 Dot Esports speculates that this may have been due to Bonnell streaming with white nationalist Nick Fuentes, who had previously been banned from the platform, while Bonnell speculated it was due to him expressing the view that "trans women shouldn't compete with cis women in women's athletics".